 First of all, per diem employees are actual employees.
 As employees, your per diem workers receive W-2 income, and their taxes are automatically withheld from their paychecks.
 As a business owner, you pay taxes for your employees.

-Your per diem employees are also entitled to minimum wage, overtime pay, and any benefits other employees on your payroll enjoy.
+Your per diem employees are also entitled to minimum wage and overtime pay.

 Alternatively, independent contractors are not employees.
 They receive 1099 NEC income, which is the IRS document that accounts for non-employee compensation.